center-for-threat-informed-defense/attack-flow/docs/language.rst

 allows STIX to be augmented with new features and capabilities.

 As a result of extending STIX, the Attack Flow language is interoperable with a broad ecosystem of STIX content, tools, and vendors.
-An attack flow can reference external STIX objects (e.g. an identity or a threat actor) and external STIX objects can also refer back to an attack flow.
+A flow can reference external STIX objects (e.g. an identity or a threat actor) and external STIX objects can also refer back to an attack flow.
 Attack Flow extends STIX by defining several new STIX Domain Objects (SDOs) that are described below.

 The formal specification for the Attack Flow language is represented as `a JSON schema,
 <https://github.com/center-for-threat-informed-defense/attack-flow-private/stix/attack-flow-schema-2.0.0.json>`__